helbousiydy/BatteriesMining/README.md

 ========================================================

 To use tika library properly, you need to get Java 7+ installed on your system.
-If you meet connexion's issues for tika server, please download manually a tika-server.jar file like the following ``tika-server-1.19.jar``. then open Git bash and launch in your working folder :
+If you meet connexion's issues for tika server (especially with Windows), please download manually a tika-server.jar file like the following
+``tika-server-1.19.jar``. then open Git bash and launch in your working folder :
 ```
 java -jar tika-server-1.19.1.jar